Noor0/Calculator.java/Readme.md

 # Typing Tutor
 a simple typing tutor with very basic functionality

-you can make new, better versions of the programs provided above with bug fixes and more functionality and i'll update the repository and will give you proper credit for your work :)
+All the codes above are written by mr ([Noor Khan](https://www.facebook.com/Trance303 "facebook profile")).
+You can make new, better versions of the programs provided above with bug fixes and more functionality and i'll update the repository and will give you proper credit for your work :)